No-prior Bayes reIMagined: probabilistic approximations of inferential models: Properties

 Similarly, if $z > 0$, then $1-\tfrac12 \, \pi_{X^n}(\hat\theta_{X^n} + J_{X^n}^{-1/2} z) \to \prob(Z \leq z)$.
 Therefore, with probability tending to 1, the distribution of $J_{X^n}^{1/2}(\Theta - \hat\theta_{X^n})$, under $\Theta \sim \prior_{X^n}^\star$, is converging to a standard normal, just like in the classical Bernstein--von Mises theorem.

-A point that follows immediately from the above sketch is that assigning probability $\frac12$ to the boundary points in the inner probabilistic approximation is crucial; of course, any choice that assigns probability to the boundary points that converges to $\frac12$ works fine too.
+A point that follows immediately from the above sketch is that assigning probability $w=\frac12$ to the boundary points in the inner probabilistic approximation is crucial; of course, any choice that assigns weights that converges to $\frac12$ works fine too.
 More generally, since $\Gauss_{X^n}$ is an inner probabilistic approximation to the possibility measure with contour $\gamma_{X^n}$, and corresponds to taking a uniform kernel on the level sets of $\gamma_{X^n}$, it's necessary that the choice of kernel defining $\prior_{X^n}^\star$ at least be asymptotically uniform.
-This observation adds further support for my recommendation above to adopt the uniform kernel in the inner probabilistic approximation.
+This adds further support for my general, uniform-kernel recommendation in the inner probabilistic approximation.
+But non-uniform kernels have a potential roll to play too, as shown in Section~\ref{SS:caveats} next.